sgc-kn/cds-examples/README.md

 ---

-The notebooks require a few Python dependencies.
+The notebooks and scripts require a few Python dependencies.
 We list them in [`pyproject.toml`](pyproject.toml).
-We develop and test the notebooks on Python 3.12 with the specific package versions listed in [`requirements.txt`](requirements.txt).
+We develop and test  on Python 3.12 with the specific package versions listed in [`requirements.txt`](requirements.txt).

 We recommend installing the dependencies into a virtual environment.